IBMStreams/streamsx.documentation/index.markdown

 To contribute, clone this project locally, make your changes, and create a pull request.

-To learn more how to do this, refer to this documentation:  [Contribute to IBM Streams Github Project](https://developer.ibm.com/streamsdev/docs/contribute-github-project/)
+To learn more on how to do this, refer to this documentation:  [Contribute to IBM Streams Github Project](https://developer.ibm.com/streamsdev/docs/contribute-github-project/)